thacherT1D/4rsam/Development Environment/Homebrew.md

-Now that your Terminal is setup, it's time to install [Homebrew](http://brew.sh/), the de facto package manager for OS X. If you've never heard of a package manager, think of it as an app store for **free** command line programs.
+[Homebrew](http://brew.sh/) is the de facto package manager for OS X. If you've never heard of a package manager, think of it as an app store for **free** command line programs.

 ### Install Homebrew